-Buffalo Gals Round-UP is a workshop series by women who do the work for women who want to learn the secret hacks and how-to’s that our parents didn’t teach us.
+Buffalo Gals Round-Up is a workshop series by women who do the work, for people who want to learn the secret hacks and how-to’s that our parents didn’t teach us.
 Join Buffalo Gals Carie Starr of Cherokee Valley Bison Ranch and Annie Warmke of Blue Rock Station to learn how to take life by the horns.

 How It Works:

 The series is designed to develop stronger resiliency skills in times when Buffalo Gal skills are needed most.
 Each workshop includes some type of take away to provide hands-on opportunities to learn the skills.

 The afternoons will be structured to provide an easy practical skill-building environment, and to increase confidence that participants will take home and use.

 The overall goals are to create a sense of the “can-do” spirit rooted in Appalachia’s ancestry and found in Buffalo Gals (strong, smart and sturdy) plus work towards building a network of locally like-minded people.
 All participants will receive a certificate of completion.

 Join with other Buffalo Gals for an overnight adventure in an authentic teepee.
 Even if the Holiday Inn is your idea of roughing it, you will love sleeping in a genuine tee pee, cooking with cast iron, taking wild food walks, and embracing the wise woman in you.